 Now, no post about a collaboration would be complete without contact details of how to find and follow the other artist.
 So… here’s where you can find Martin on Instagram and on Facebook, just follow the links.
 Martin is very welcoming and I know you’ll feel at home on his accounts.

 Well, that’s our collaboration.
 What do you think?
 I know I think it’s been worth it, it’s like, ok… so we just finished a successful collaboration, what’s next for us?
 The sky’s the limit!
-Do you believe collaboration is a way forward for yourself as an artist or crafter?
-Is there another artist out there that seems to be at the same stage of their art journey as you?
-Can you work together to build up each other’s follower base and online exposure?
+Do you believe collaboration is a way forward for yourself?
+Is there another artist out there that seems to be at the same stage of their freedom journey as you?
+Can you work together to build each other up?
 You know I’m all about building each other up, and you can see it’s exactly what Martin and I have been doing.